<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 Conclusion

 SAS/connect is a powerful tool that can enable SAS code to be executed in parallel with little additional programming required which can vastly reduce processing times for computationally intensive tasks.
+This efficiency makes SAS/CONNECT particularly valuable in clinical trials, where timely data analysis and reporting are crucial.
 However, the additional processing carried out by an individual user can put strain on the servers used by others, therefore a compromise must be made by reducing the number of sessions used (increasing processing time) in order to maintain enough processing power for other users on the system.

 sas macros in clinical trial reporting